MeTaNoV/PubNativeTest/README.md

 - The Dataset API (tf.data.*) enable us to read our data and prepare them to be fed inside the model.
 It is also possible to shuffle, batch, etc... in this phase.
 This will be implemented inside our `input_fn` that basically will return a batch of features associated with its batch of labels
 - The Feature Column API (tf.feature_column.*) enable us to perform our feature engineering.
 Indeed, we will be able to choose between numercial, categorical or bucketized value for our different feature columns to be used in our model.
 - The Estimator API (tf.estimator.*) enables us to avoid writing our model from scratch, and instead use some canned estimators to be able to perform our classification.
 We will first try a `LinearClassifier` then probably a `DNNClassifier` if the first was not performing well and eventually a `DNNLinearCombinedClassifier` to try to improve our predictions.
 It is worth to note that each of those estimators could be configured, for example using a specific Optimizer.
 They provide us with the `train`/`evaluate`/`predict` methods which will be used to perform our training, evaluation and prediction.
 Lastly, we are able to export our model after being trained for serving purpose.

+### Bonus Point:

+Tensorflow come with a module named Tensorflow serving that provides all the necessary to be able to serve a model in production.
+GCP goes even further and make it even more easy to package a model prediction service as a no-ops service thanks to its ML Engine product.

+### Mega Bonus Point:

+TODO...

 ## Data Analysis and Cleaning